 We are required by law to protect specific types of information, disclosure of which would cause harm or be an unreasonable invasion of privacy.
 Where a researcher requests access to files containing personal information, it might be necessary to enter into a Research Agreement with the Archives.

-There are restrictions on making copies of archival material, and fees associated with producing reproductions.
+There are restrictions on making copies of archival material, and there may be fees associated with producing some reproductions.
 You should also be aware of copyright restrictions on archival material.